 - 1. Launch your old version of SpamSieve. - 2.
 Normally, SpamSieve will automatically check for updates and detect that a new version is available.
 If you had turned that feature off: - a) Choose Software Update... from the SpamSieve menu.
-(If SpamSieve's Dock icon is hidden, you can access the Software Update... command via the Message ▷ SpamSieve Open Window command in Apple Mail or by using the Open Window script25.) - b) Click the Check Now button. - 3.
-Click the Download & Install button and follow the on-screen instructions. - 4.
-The username and password for the automatic update are the ones for logging into your Mac.
-They're not related to SpamSieve.
-If you don't know your password, you can reset26 it27 or update SpamSieve by following the "Manual Updating" instructions below.
+If SpamSieve's Dock icon is hidden, you can access the Software Update... command via the Message ▷ SpamSieve Open Window command in Apple Mail or by using the Open Window script. - b) Click the Check Now button. - 3.
+Click the Download & Install button and follow the on-screen instructions.